dev-anasmohammed/CoreXPicker/README.md

 This library to handle picking media (Photos , Videos and Audio) file and Non Media files (Documents and another types ) from storage without permission.
+Only Camera picker need Camera permission and record audio permission if need you need to record video.

 ### Available Pickers: